peeveen/karaokemanagerwinampdriver/README.md

-# Winamp Driver for Karaoke Manager
+# Winamp Driver for KaraokeManager

 A KaraokeManager driver for Winamp.